PTSD is a mental health condition affecting many U.S. military members, but specific treatment options for veterans are available.

 Treatment for Veterans with PTSD

 The people who put themselves in harm’s way for the good of the country deserve the best, evidence-based treatments to diagnose and resolve symptoms caused by the trauma quickly.
-After decades of studies and trials, several psychotherapy and medication options have been proven as effective PTSD treatments for veterans.
+After decades of studies and trials, several psychotherapy and medication options have been proven effective for PTSD treatments for veterans.

 Anyone looking to find help for a veteran with PTSD should consider therapy options like: